1. What is the S-L Graduation Requirement?

 About updated information and arrangement:

-- Talk to agencies, the respective OSL Coordinator, and the Course Instructors directly.
+- Talk directly to agencies, the respective OSL Coordinator, and the Course Instructors.

-12. What can I gain in joining S-L projects?
+17. What can I gain by joining S-L projects?

 Experiences, skills, and friendship!

 S-L experiences credit your ability and will help with your career path.
-Also, you will be considered favourably in your application to various S-L related programmes, such as the Mainland and International Service-Learning Programs (MISLP) and S-L conferences.
+Also, you will be considered favourably in your application to various S-L-related programmes, such as the Mainland and International Service-Learning Programs and S-L conferences.

 You are not alone!
 Contact the related person for support: